AWS Secrets Manager

 Generate KES Server Private Key & Certificate

 First, we need to generate a TLS private key and certificate for our KES server.
-A KES server can only be run with TLS - since secure-by-default.
+A KES server is secure-by-default and can only be run with TLS.
 Here we use self-signed certificates for simplicity.

 The following command generates a new TLS private/public key pair and a certificate for the IP address